 WELCOME TO OUR SITE

 or by phone on 0775 905 0685

-STOP PRESS: A date for a further meeting of the Sutton South Ward Community/Police Consultative panel has been provisionally set, Wednesday 24 April 2024, 7 pm, at Devonshire Avenue school.
+STOP PRESS: A date for the next Sutton South Ward Community/Police Consultative meeting has been set, Wednesday 15 January 2025, 7 pm, at Devonshire Avenue school.
 These are open, public meetings all residents can attend.
 The police report on the crime statistics for the Ward and policing priorities.
 Do you have concerns about crime?
 Come to this public meeting with our local police officers to give them your views.
 See articles further down on crime and policing in our Ward.

-Trish, Richard and Louise in the Devonshire Avenue Nature Area
+Trish, Richard and Louise at the Devonshire Avenue Nature Area

+WELCOME TO OUR SITE